How to Install Node.js

 A typical installation of Node.js includes the

-Node Package Manager (NPM).
+(NPM).
 However, an exception is any Linux-distro-supplied version of Node.js which would need the package

 npm installed.
 NPM is a package manager for Node.js packages in the NPM repository.
 You can find extensive NPM documentation at

-Making a Quick Decision (the tl:dr)
+Making a Quick Decision (the TL;DR)

 Still not sure which installation method to use?
-Then NVM will probably be your best choice to start with.
+Then NVM is probably your best choice to start with.
 NVM facilitates easy installation and maintenance of Node.js and NPM, presents no naming issues with other software, and easily manages multiple installations of Node.js that can test your application before you push a Node.js update into your production environment.

 You may wish to consult the following resources for additional information on this topic.
 While these are provided in the hope that they will be useful, please note that we cannot vouch for the accuracy or timeliness of externally hosted materials.